barrykn/big-sur-micropatcher/README.md

 Mostly compatible Mac models:
 - If you have a 2013 or later Mac, please check [Apple's official list of supported Mac models](https://www.apple.com/macos/big-sur-preview/) (search the page for "See if") first, to make sure that you actually need this patcher.
-- By the way, with the exception of Mac Pros, all of the Macs in this section officially support Mojave and Catalina.
+- By the way, with the exception of Mac Pros, all of the Macs in this section officially support Catalina.
+This section is basically "Macs without official Big Sur support but with Metal support", with the exception of pre-2012 iMacs that have upgraded GPUs.
 - Late 2013 iMacs: Everything should work (and, after step 8, you're finished -- no need for steps 9 or later).
 - 2010/2012 Mac Pro: I have received positive feedback about this patcher, but I do not know which features work perfectly and which don't.
+If I had to guess which features might be problematic, I would guess sleep and Wi-Fi. patch-kexts.sh (step 9) should fix Wi-Fi, but I don't know what effect it might have on sleep.
+(You should upgrade the graphics card, as you would for official compatiblity with macOS Mojave.)
+- 2009 Mac Pro: Once it's flashed to MacPro5,1 firmware, it should be equivalent to a 2010/2012 Mac Pro.
+(As with those, you will want to upgrade to a Mojave-compatible graphics card.)
 - Other 2012/2013 Macs: Most things should work after the initial installation, except for Wi-Fi (unless you have upgraded to an 802.11ac Wi-Fi card) or possibly GPU switching (on 15" MacBook Pros).
 Step 9 of the installation process fixes Wi-Fi support, but GPU switching may not yet be a solved problem.

 Partially compatible Mac models: